 If an offer of reinstatement is declined or the alleged discriminatee waives reinstatement, the settlement agreement should so state.
 In such circumstances, a signed waiver of reinstatement must be obtained from any alleged discriminatee who is not a charging party and placed in the case file.
-However, if a Region believes that circumstances in a particular case warrant proceeding without a written waiver, the Region may contact the Division of Operations Management for authorization to do so.
-Agreed upon front pay as compensation for waiver of reinstatement may be an appropriate remedy and included in the settlement agreement at the discretion of the Region.
+No effort should be made to persuade the alleged discriminatee to waive reinstatement for the purposes of obtaining a settlement.
+Agreed upon front pay as compensation for waiver of reinstatement is an appropriate remedy and should be included in the settlement agreement at the discretion of the Region.
 Compliance Manual Section 10592.8